Lightstreamer/Lightstreamer-example-StockList-client-tvos/README.md

 ### Getting Started

-Before you can build this demo, you need to install CocoaPods to handle the project dependency on the Lightstreamer iOS client library.
+Before you can build this demo, you need to install CocoaPods to handle the project dependency on the Lightstreamer tvOS client library (see also the Lightstreamer Compatiblity Notes below).

 Follow these steps:

 * open a terminal and run the following command: